phantomachine/OSIMP/README.md

 * Main manuscript + Online Appendix (not in published version), PDF

-* Source codes (FORTRAN90 and OpenMP with MATLAB interface)
+* Source codes (FORTRAN90 and OpenMP with MATLAB interface) The programming code is written by Takeki Sunakawa (takeki.sunakawa@gmail.com).
+A brief explanation on the code is TBA.

 ## Publisher Link